DevLUp-Inc/Website-Content/privacy-policy.md

 You have the right to delete or request that We assist in deleting the Personal Data that We have collected about You.

-Our Service may give You the ability to delete certain information about You from within the Service.You may also contact Us to request access to, correct, or delete any personal information that You have provided to Us.
+Our Service may give You the ability to delete certain information about You from within the Service.
+You may also contact Us to request access to, correct, or delete any personal information that You have provided to Us.

 Please note, however, that We may need to retain certain information when we have a legal obligation or lawful basis to do so.